chiefonboarding/ChiefOnboarding/README.md

 # ChiefOnboarding

+> IMPORTANT: v2.0 has been released.
+Consider this as beta for now.
+We are doing quick rolling releases on this for the next few weeks.
+Keep your ChiefOnboarding instance up-to-date to get the latest bug fixes/improvements.
+If you want to use the old version, then check out (this branch)[https://github.com/chiefonboarding/ChiefOnboarding/tree/v1.x].

 ChiefOnboarding is a free and open source employee onboarding platform.
 You can onboarding new hires through Slack or the dashboard.

 Documentation: [https://docs.chiefonboarding.com](https://docs.chiefonboarding.com)